helenakristina/glittr-ui/README.md

 ## Glittr

 Glittr is an idea created by a team of female engineers and designers, brought together by Women Hack the Crisis.
 Amidst the COVID-19 pandemic, parents are struggling to make ends meet for their families, and children have a lot of energy that can create additional stress during already difficult times.
-Our goal is to create a platform for children to express and release their creativity with others while maintaining social distancing.
+Our goal is to create a wellness platform for children to learn, express and release their creativity with others while maintaining social distancing.

+Women Hack The Crisis was a week-long hackathon in May of 2020.
+In this week, the team brainstormed, designed, and developed a prototype.
+After the hackathon, we decided to continue meeting and take Glittr on as a side project.
+It is currently in the early development stages, though we intend to build a full functioning platform.

 ## Deploy Link